Name: Humane Cosmetics Act

 Testing cosmetics on animals is an indefensible waste of animal life and the cause of animal suffering when reliable non-animal safety tests have been available for years.
 Past bills have had strong bipartisan support from members of the House, while this year only four Senators and 40 Representatives have committed to supporting this legislation.

 Please demand that your Representative—and your two Senators—step up and become cosponsors of the Humane Cosmetics Act.
+Tell them to move this bill forward—without delay—before yet another session ends without action.

 Call to Actions: